 IfcClassificationwill specify the information relating to the type of classification system adopted (in this case OmniClass).

-Remember that with usBIM.viewer+ you can classify objects according to the main classification systems:
+Remember that with usBIM.editor you can classify objects according to the main classification systems:

 - NBS Create